 Though now an obscure and forgotten release, Nightlong was a pretty good cyberpunk adventure that remains worth seeking out if you’re an avid follower of the genre.
 Adventuregamers.com, the biggest community of, well, adventure gamers awarded Nightlong a respectable 3.5/5, praising its graphics and story.
 While over in Germany, the game predictably proved popular with GamesMania.de saying “Auch wenn das Flair einer Großstadt nicht aufkommt, spielerisch ist der Team 17-Titel fordernder als Blade Runner.”
 Which we haven’t bothered to Google translate, but it mentions Blade Runner so let’s just assume it’s positive!

 That’s your lot for 1997 and 1998.
-Join us again soon for the final part of the Nineties, featuring a few more Worms games, the sequel to Arcade Pool and space shooter Phoenix.
+Join us in the next chapter on 1999-2001, featuring a few more Worms games, the sequel to Arcade Pool and space shooter Phoenix.
 In the meantime, why not check out the previous chapter on 1996 or take to Twitter and tell us your favourite Team17 game using #100Team17.